 In the tree shown here, Charlie and Cindy, who married and had children, were actually first cousins.
 So Adam and Anna, their shared grandparents, actually appear twice in their tree (I’ve just collapsed it down to one shared spot visually).

 If you can see one or two distinct events, you can account for these when working with your DNA matches.
-Read this 2-part series about pedigree collapse and how to adjust for it mathematically.

 2. Look for endogamy in your known ancestral communities.

 Do you know if you descend from historical populations or places where you might expect to see endogamy?
 According to the ISOGG Wiki, “Examples of endogamous groups include Jews, Polynesians, Low German Mennonites, the Amish, Acadians or Cajuns (French settlers in what is now Nova Scotia, Canada), French Canadians, people from many Arab countries, people from Newfoundland and people from many islands.
 Endogamy is also a problem in early Colonial American populations.”